 Notify all creditors in writing that you are the victim of fraud and be sure to add a copy of your Identity theft report.
 You also want to ask each creditor to provide you and the police department with any documents that show fraudulent transactions.
 They may not just hand this over to you but fight for it if you need to.
 This info will help track down the person that stole your identity.
 Once you inform the creditors of the fraud, they should stop reporting it to the credit reporting agencies.

 Get all three of your credit reports and go through them to see if there are any accounts you did not open.
 AnnualCreditReport.com allows you to access them once per year for free.
 If you find ones you did not open, immediately contact the credit reporting agency that shows the error.
+This can be a long and tedious process and enlisting a reputable credit repair company may make sense for you.
+You don't want to miss any crucial steps that could set you back ten steps.

 Go through all your accounts and change the password.
 Make sure to avoid using obvious things for your password.
 Your passwords should be a combination of upper and lower case letters along with numbers and special characters.